Willief3/aws-cloud-lab/README.md

 - (To be updated with ALB/EC2/SG screenshots as lab progresses)

 ---

-## Lessons Learned

-- IAM trust policies and how EC2 role assumptions work
+## Project Insights & Challenges

+During this project, I encountered real-world issues with HTTPS routing and AWS permissions:

-- The benefits of SSL termination at the ALB vs EC2
+- Learned that HTTPS termination should happen at the ALB, not EC2.
-- Restricting EC2 inbound traffic using ALB security group references
-- Understanding and responding to GuardDuty alerts
+- Improved security by configuring EC2 to only accept traffic from the ALB.
+- Troubleshot SSL mismatch warnings due to domain/cert alignment.
+- Gained confidence in IAM policy usage and Security Group scoping.
 ---

 ## Config Files